 It’s a small list, unfortunately, especially considering that I wrote to nearly 50 churches.

-If your church is not on the list and you believe should be; please just drop me a line and I will be happy to include your church.
-You need to agree with the statement below.
+If your church is not on the list and you believe should be, please drop me a line and I will be happy to include your church.
+You will need to agree with the statement below.